-Bvfs allows you to create a SQL table that contains files that you want to restore.
+Bvfs allows you to create a SQL table that contains files (as well as plugin objects) that you want to restore.
 This table can be provided to a restore command with the file option.

 '''

-.bvfs_restore fileid=numlist dirid=numlist hardlink=numlist path=b2num
+.bvfs_restore fileid=numlist dirid=numlist path=b2num objectid=numlist

 OK

 restore file=?b2num ...

 '''